angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 ::accordion[Cards to keep in mind]{path=matchups/delver.ur.cards}
 ::accordion[Gameplay]{path=matchups/delver.ur.gameplay}

-## Jeskai Ragavan

-The longer you wait, the harder it becomes to power through their card advantage as they deploy their clock.
-The absence of :card[Lightning Bolt] means passing the turn is safer than against UR Delver but the likewise, resolving Doomsday early is best.

-::accordion[Cards to keep in mind]{path=matchups/sagavan.cards}
-::accordion[Gameplay]{path=matchups/sagavan.gameplay}

 ## Bant Miracles

 Take your time.
 Their main clock consists of early striges and Uro which should